hossein-zare/wester-chunk-upload/README.md

 * [https://github.com/hossein-zare/react-native-chunk-upload](https://github.com/hossein-zare/react-native-chunk-upload)

 #### Contribution
-* If you want to add more implementations in other languages please sumbit your PR to the [wester-chunk-upload-examples](https://github.com/hossein-zare/wester-chunk-upload-examples/) repository.
+* If you want to add more implementations in other languages please submit your PR to the [wester-chunk-upload-examples](https://github.com/hossein-zare/wester-chunk-upload-examples/) repository.

 ## Support Us
 Just star the repository, that's it! 😉